Satellite (Lena Meyer-Landrut song): Stefan Raab version

 During the opening act of the 2011 Eurovision Song Contest in Düsseldorf Stefan Raab performed a Rockabilly version of this song where Meyer-Landrut was briefly involved as duet partner.
-The studio version of the song was released as a single and charted #24 in Germany.
+The studio version of the song was released as a single and charted No. 24 in Germany.

 The original version of the song also re-entered the iTunes singles charts in several countries.

 Other versions

 Satellite was covered several times, including in German with the title Schland Oh Schland by the student's band Uwu Lena in 2010 and in Turkish titled Laviva for a chocolate bar commercial by the food company Ülker in 2013.

+Tia Kofi released a cover of the song in 2023.